Ada-Developers-Academy/independent-ai-topics/working-with-openai/open-ai-api-in-projects.md

 }
 ```

 That is a lot of information but now it's up to us to parse through that response and determine what we want to use.
-Ultimately, we want to just use the content within the message.
+Ultimately, we want to just use the `content` within the `message`.
 We have a list of generated greetings, but they are all a single string.
 Fortunately, each item is separated by a newline character, so we can use that to our advantage.
-If we parse through the completion object and access the content string itself, we can split it by newline character to return a list of responses.
-That return statement may look something like this:
+If we parse through the completion object and access the `content` string itself, we can split it by the newline character to return a list of responses.
+That return statement may look something like:
 ```python
 return(completion.choices[0].message.content.split("\n"))
 ```